Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade

-As was the case in Fig.~\ref{fig:4}c-h and Fig.~\ref{fig:5}c-h, Fig.~\ref{fig:6}c-h shows that regions of intense energy transfer from $P$ to $Q > P$ (blue regions), and from $Q > P$ to $P$ (green regions) are somewhat spread throughout the flow, without any strong correlation with the most intense structures of the vorticity field.
-Our attempts to correlate e.g. the energy transfer rate $T_{12}$ with the regions where $\boldsymbol{\omega}_1$ (obtained by keeping only wavenumbers in the band $I_1$ of vorticity) did not reveal as strong a correlation as the one observed by \cite{Goto:2017} when analyzing vortex stretching.
-As was the case in the HIT configuration, see Fig.~\ref{fig:5}c-h, we did not observe any convincing correlation between regions where $T_{PQ}$ is intense, and regions of intense values of $\boldsymbol{\omega}_K$, where $P \le K \le Q$.
-This leads us to the conclusion that the organized structure of vortex stretching found by~\cite{Goto:2017} does not extend to the energy transfer rate studied here.
+Fig.~\ref{fig:Goto_tkq_visualization} visualizes the energy transfer rate, $\mathcal{T}_{K,Q}$, in real space.
+As was the case in HIT (see Fig.~\ref{fig:tkq_vis_hit}(a-f), Fig.~\ref{fig:Goto_tkq_visualization} shows that regions of intense energy transfer from $I_K$ to $I_Q$ with $Q>K$ (blue regions), and from $K > Q$ (green regions) are somewhat spread throughout the flow, without any strong correlation with the most intense structures of the vorticity field.
+Our attempts to correlate the energy transfer rate $\mathcal{T}_{1,2}$ with the regions where $\omega_1$ did not reveal as strong a correlation as the one visually observed by \cite{Goto:2017} when analyzing vortex stretching.
+More generally, as was the case in the HIT configuration (see Fig.~\ref{fig:tkq_vis_hit}(a-f)), we did not observe any convincing correlation between regions where $\mathcal{T}_{K,Q}$ is intense and regions of intense values of $\omega_K$ or $\omega_Q$.